sshyran/znx-nitrux-linux/README.md

 `znx` allows the user to perform the following:

-- Make parallel deployments of bootable ISO images (Linux-based distributions are expected).
+- Make parallel deployments of Linux distributions.
 - Upgrade the systems in an safe (atomic) way.
 - Update the images based on differential content.